fathinah/MUMU-LLaMA/README.md

 # MUMU-LLaMA

-Link to mullama folder: https://github.com/shansongliu/MU-LLaMA LLaMA-2 weights as requirement to run inference on mullama is confidential and has to be requested individually to meta.
+Link to mullama original scripts: https://github.com/shansongliu/MU-LLaMA
+LLaMA-2 weights as requirement to run inference and finetune on mullama is confidential and has to be requested individually to meta.

 Created by: